 Bloating With Rice

 If you feel bloated within a few hours after having consumed rice, which is a gluten-free grain, try to remember all the other foods and beverages you had throughout the day and in the previous days.
-Some celiacs might feel bloated within a few hours of consuming gluten, while it can take up to 1 to 2 days for other people to react.
+Some people with celiac might feel bloated within a few hours of consuming gluten, while it can take up to 1 to 2 days for other people to react.
 The last meal you had might not necessarily be to blame.
 Write down everything you ate, and you might realize that some of the foods you had with your rice or at other meals in the last couple of days could have contained gluten and caused your bloating.
 If rice is the only new food you included in your diet and you believe it is causing your symptom, it could be due to gluten hidden in the ingredients or cross-contamination.

 Watch For Gluten-Containing Ingredients